michaelmangelsdorf/myth/doc/spec.md

 Branching to code in a different page is done by writing into one of the effect registers C (call), by executing a return instruction (RTS or RTI), the COR (coroutine) instruction, or executing a TRAP instruction.

 TRAP instructions have immediate opcodes that encode a target page-index for a call.
 When executed, an implicit subroutine call to this encoded page-index occurs within a single instruction.
 A TRAP to page 0 sets the BUSY flag and disables interrupts.
 The BUSY flag is cleared by executing RTI.
+Trap calls must be left by executing RTI (Return from Interrupt)!, since they are using another pointer (IA) instead of B:O for saving and restoring the return address.

-When executing RTS or RTI, the code page index register C is loaded with the value in B (base), the program counter register PC is loaded with the value of register O (offset), and the local-page index in register L is incremented.
+When executing RTS, the code page index register C is loaded with the value in B (base), the program counter register PC is loaded with the value of register O (offset), and the local-page index in register L is incremented.

+When executing RTI, the C:PC pair is loaded from the IA amenity pointer, and the local-page index in register L is incremented.

 While executing a trap or when writing a target page-index into the effect register C (call), the program counter is set to 0 (!) and the target page index is loaded into C, so that execution in the target page always starts at offset zero, the page "head".